Exclusive: Controversial tourists cutting 'horror' Kiwi holiday short after abuse

 Instead, John Johnson said they come from a good family and his grandfather was the "10th richest man in England".

 The drama kicked off on Sunday after several family members were filmed leaving large amounts of their rubbish on Takapuna beach.
-The group are videoed by local Krista Curnow as they leave when Johnson's eight-year-old nephew is seen abusing the woman and threatening to "knock your brains out".
+The group were videoed by local Krista Curnow as they left when Johnson's eight-year-old nephew was seen abusing the woman and threatening to "knock your brains out".

 Curnow said she asked the group to pick up their rubbish: "About four or five ladies stood around me ... in a half circle.
 They were saying they were going to hit me ... and I started walking backwards to get out of it.